HopedWall/rs-abPOA/README.md

     "CGTCAATGCTA",
 ].to_vec();

-let cons = aligner.consensus_from_seqs(&*seqs);
+let cons = aligner.consensus_from_seqs(&seqs);
 ```

 ## Interacting with abPOA
 This crate also provides an abstraction layer over abPOA,
-that allows for the definition of nodes labelled with with seqs of any size.
+that allows for the definition of nodes labelled with seqs of any size.
 ```
 let mut aligner = AbpoaAligner::new_with_example_params();